marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/top-level-source-directory.rst

 :samp:`contrib`
   Contributed scripts that may be found useful in conjunction with GCC.
-  One of these, :samp:`contrib/texi2pod.pl`, is used to generate man pages from Texinfo manuals as part of the GCC build process.

 :samp:`fixincludes`
   The support for fixing system headers to work with GCC.
 See